kubocd/kubocd-doc/docs/user-guide/220-deployment-failure.md

       retries: 10
 ```

-To apply these configuration through KuboCD, one can use the `module.specPath` attribute on the `Package` or the `specPatchByModule` on the `Release` object.
+To apply these configuration through KuboCD, one can use the `module.specPath` attribute on the `Package` or the `moduleOverrides[.].specPatch` on the `Release` object.
 But managing this for each release
 will quickly be cumbersome.

 KuboCD provide a mechanism to simplify this configuration, while preserving flexibility.
 The global configuration (see [Context and configuration](./170-context-and-config.md) ) can host a set of